kkapelon/kkapelon.github.io/_posts/2016-09-20-go-docker-semaphoreci-gcloud-tutorial.md

 used locally to make the build environment exactly the same as our local environment.
  *  As already mentioned you should not use single VM images in Google cloud for real applications.
 A [Kubernetes cluster](http://kubernetes.io/docs/getting-started-guides/gce/) should be used instead.

-The full source code can be found at the [Github repository] (https://github.com/kkapelon/go-docker-semaphore-gcloud).
+The full source code can be found at the [Github repository](https://github.com/kkapelon/go-docker-semaphore-gcloud).

 Enjoy!